opensheetmusicdisplay/opensheetmusicdisplay/README.md

 * Wavy-line (currently in early access for sponsors)
 * Etc, see [OSMD 1.0 Project](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/projects/3)

-Also, **OSMD is a renderer, not an interactive sheet music editor.** Rendering takes some time, and you can't easily/quickly move notes, place new notes, etc.
+Also, **OSMD is a renderer, not an interactive sheet music editor.** Rendering takes some time, and you can't easily/quickly move notes, place new notes, etc.<br>
+(You can, however, manipulate the SVG nodes for instant changes like note re-coloring, see [Exploring the Demo | Wiki](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/wiki/Exploring-the-Demo))

 ## How to Use OSMD